 The Power and Significance of Compound Interest in Investing

-The real power of compound interest lies in the fact that it can turn small amounts of money into a significant sum over time.
-The longer you leave your money invested, the greater the effect of compound interest.
-This ‘time value of money’ is a crucial aspect of investing and wealth creation.
+The real power of compound interest lies in the fact that it can turn modest sums into significant capital over time.
+The longer capital remains productively invested, the more the compounding effect can matter.
+This time value of money is a crucial aspect of investing, but it is not a cheat code.
+It is a fragile engine.
+Interruptions matter.

 Real-life Examples of the Impact of Compound Interest